 Successful Journalism Lab

 The Successful Journalism Lab is a pop-up newsroom and learning space from Successful Journalism for Communities.
 It is an annual one-week program, with guidance from people with professional journalism experience.
-A session will require +40 hours of your time.
-Scroll down for dates and how to apply.
+A session will require about 40 hours of your time.
+Scroll down for how to apply.

 A journalism boot camp that cares